Livia Kaiser: Early years

-2022–23 season
+2022–23 season: Senior National title

 Kaiser was assigned to make her debut on the Junior Grand Prix, placing thirteenth at the 2022 JGP France and twentieth at the 2022 JGP Italy.
 She made three appearances on the Challenger circuit, finishing fourtheenth at the Nebelhorn Trophy, seventh at the Ice Challenge, and sixth at the 2022 CS Warsaw Cup.

 At the 2023 Swiss Championships, Kaiser won the gold medal for the first time.
 She finished the season by making her European Championship debut at the 2023 edition, where she placed eighteenth.